openorclose/posts/for.md

 The code does delay the output.
 But they all display 5 instead of 0, 1, 2, 3, 4 as intended!?

-This is because `i` is declared outside the for loop, and thus when its value is looked after 1s+ in each alert call, the only scope that `i` exists in is outside the loop, and since the loop has already finished executing `i` will have a value 5 for all `console.log` calls.
+This is because `i` is declared outside the for loop, and thus when its value is looked after 1s+ in each `console.log` call, the only scope that `i` exists in is outside the loop, and since the loop has already finished executing `i` will have a value 5 for all `console.log` calls.

 This is why we put the declaration inside the for loop, so it works as intended: